 This policy applies to all Spoon River College employees and students during work, class, or during any activity involving the College.

 Incident Investigation: The Human Resources Office must be notified immediately regarding any injury or illness on campus.
 Upon notification, the Human Resources Office will respond to the incident and, where appropriate, conduct a preliminary investigation.
 If applicable the Human Resources Office will complete a First Report of Injury Form.

-Follow-up Investigation: A follow-up investigation may include the Vice President, the Director of Facilities, the Dean of Student Services, and, where appropriate, an employee’s supervisor.
+Follow-up Investigation: A follow-up investigation may include the Human Resources Director, Chief Financial Officer (CFO), the COSO, the Dean of Student Services, and, where appropriate, an employee’s supervisor or designee.
 Where appropriate and whenever possible, photographs may be obtained to document the accident scene and any other relevant evidence.

-The Human Resources Office provides information for those incidents that may involve tort or liability claims to the Vice President.
+The Human Resources Office provides information for those incidents that may involve tort or liability claims to the CFO.